mapcomponents/developer-manual/docs/components/NavigationTools.md

 # Navigation Tool

-The Navigation Tool adds new features to the navigation bar like a settings button, a compass and zooming.
+The Navigation Tool adds new features to the navigation bar like a settings button, a compass, zooming and much more.

 ## Basic Usage